 - They contain coursework units and a written thesis

-- The program is undertaken over one year full time (part-time is also
+- The program is undertaken over one year full time (part-time is also an option)

 - Students are allocated a supervisor and co-supervisor

 - Extend their knowledge by broadening their understanding of university life and the role of academic research

 - Challenge themselves through independent study not found in their undergraduate degree

 - Qualify for entry to research degrees (PhD and masters programs)

 - Enhance their employment opportunities with specialist knowledge and superior skills in research, analysis and communication

 - Specialise in an area of interest from exercise and sport science, food science and nutrition, physical activity and health or molecular biology and physiology

 - Mark themselves as a top student as they are willing to pursue the challenges of research and can work independently at a high level